Skip to main content

 Position

-Currently, you cannot have a custom arrangement of requirements as it is alphabetically.
+You cannot have a custom arrangement of requirements as it is sorted alphabetically.
 So, to have a workaround, a position was introduced.
 Give a number to each number according to your order and sort the column to have the custom order.

 Created